PP-Module for LiFi Access Systems

 Tests

 For stack-based OSes, the evaluator shall determine that the TSS contains a description of stack-based buffer overflow protections used by the OS.
 These are referred to by a variety of terms.
-These include, but are not limited to, ASLR, tagging, stack cookie, stack guard, and stack canaries.
+These include, but are not limited to, tagging, stack cookie, stack guard, and stack canaries.
 The TSS must include a rationale for any binaries that are not protected in this manner.
-The evaluator shall also preform the following test:
+The evaluator shall also preform the following test.
+For this test the evaluator shall use an appropriate development environment (e.g., a Virtual Machine) and development tools (debuggers, simulators, etc.), including enabling root shell access as needed.

-• Test FPT_SBOP_EXT.1:1: [Conditional: if stack-based overflow detection can be determined by inventorying]: The evaluator shall inventory the kernel, libraries, and application binaries to determine those that do not implement stack-based buffer overflow protections.
+• Test FPT_SBOP_EXT.1:1: The evaluator shall inventory the kernel, libraries, and application binaries to determine those that do not implement stack-based buffer overflow protections.
 This list should match up with the list provided in the TSS.

-For OSes that store parameters/variables separately from control flow values, the evaluator shall verify that the TSS describes what data structures control values, parameters, and variables are stored.
+For OSes that store parameters or variables separately from control flow values, the evaluator shall verify that the TSS describes what data structures control values, parameters, and variables are stored.
 The evaluator shall also ensure that the TSS includes a description of the safeguards that ensure parameters and variables do not intermix with control flow values.

 5.2.7 TOE Access (FTA)